 While millions of fans fill out their brackets and debate seeds for March Madness, otherwise known as the NCAA College Basketball Tournament, schools are figuring out the logistics of getting everything in place by tip-off.
-From uniforms to athletic gear to band equipment, college basketball in March offers another type of buzzer beater.
+From uniforms and athletic gear to band equipment and now PPE, college basketball in March offers another type of “buzzer beater.”

 In 2015, March Madness teams boarded 214 flights and rode 467 buses during the NCAA Tournament.
 Teams fill out a manifest via an online portal that gets shared with their assigned travel agent, as the NCAA has strict guidelines on travel.
 Teams less than 350 miles from the competition site must drive to their destination.
 For longer distances, the NCAA will fly teams to a nearby airport, but it’s up to the individual schools to get to the arenas.
 In some cases, that can be another 150 miles on the road.